ajpasquale/btree/README.md

 # btree

-hopefully to implement a binary tree.
-Most likely rooted and
+list package implements a binary tree and a simple search.